How Environmental Conditions Affect Ammo Performance

 Storage Conditions: Where Performance Is Won or Lost

-Ammo performance doesn’t end when it leaves the factory, it continues in how it’s stored.
+Ammo performance doesn't end when it leaves the factory; it continues in how it's stored.
+Poor storage conditions can undo good manufacturing.

 Even well-made ammunition can suffer if it's stored carelessly for long periods.